Specially trained dogs for your special needs.

 If you are interested in obtaining a service dog, please check out the information provided below to help guide you along.

 The market of service dogs is ever changing.
 There are civilians and military personnel in need, and there are not enough free, available service dogs to go around.
-No service dog is trained for free in these situations.
+Most service dogs are not trained for free.
 Donations support the training of dogs within 501s/charitible businesses.
 When donations slow, so does the number of dogs available.
 Generally, a service dog costs $10,000 to $50,000 to train, with the average cost being $15,000 to $20,000.

 Other alternatives include raising your own funds though churches or organizations willing to help, or training your own dog with the help of a trainer in your area.
-We do not have a 501 non-profit at this time, but we are happy to offer our training services.
-We have other programs in the works so check back often, or let us know you are interested or if you are still searching.
+We are not a 501 non-profit, but we are happy to offer our training services if you can fund your training.

 It does not keep the person in need (referred to as the "handler" from here forward) dependent on the trainer to fix problems as they come along in the future.
 Through the journey, the handler or assisting family member learns to train.